 \subsection{Sequential Discrete Choice Multinomial Probit Models}

 Before focusing on prior specification and posterior derivations, we consider also an extension of the sequential discrete choice multinomial probit model studied in \citet{albert2001} and originally proposed by \citet{tutz1991}.
-This model still relies on a set of class--specific latent utilities but is conceptually different from those presented in Section \ref{sec.2.1} and \ref{sec.2.2}, since the choice among the $L$ classes is modeled via a sequence of binary decisions where the generic step $l$ of this sequential decision process is reached if individual $i$ has not chosen classes $1, \ldots, l-1$, and the binary decision at this step will be to either pick class $l$ with probability $p(y_i=l \mid y_i > l-1, \bbeta, \bx_i)=\Phi(\bx^{\intercal}_{i}\bbeta_l)$ or to consider one of the subsequent alternatives $l+1, \ldots, L$ with complement probability $p(y_i>l \mid y_i > l-1, \bbeta, \bx_i)=1-\Phi(\bx^{\intercal}_{i}\bbeta_l)$.
+Such a model still relies on a set of class-specific latent utilities but is conceptually different from those presented in Sections \ref{sec.2.1} and \ref{sec.2.2}, since the choice among the $L$ classes is modeled via a nested sequence of binary decisions where the generic step $l$ of this sequential decision process is reached if individual $i$ has not chosen classes $1, \ldots, l-1$.
+At this step, the binary decision will be to either pick class $l$ with probability $\pr(y_i=l \mid y_i > l-1, \bbeta, \bx_i)=\Phi(\bx^{\intercal}_{i}\bbeta_l)$ or to consider one of the subsequent alternatives $l+1, \ldots, L$ with complement probability $\pr(y_i>l \mid y_i > l-1, \bbeta, \bx_i)=1-\Phi(\bx^{\intercal}_{i}\bbeta_l)$.
 Note that relative to the original formulations in \citet{albert2001} and \citet{tutz1991}, here we consider a slightly different reparameterization and also allow the entire vector of coefficients, and not just the intercept, to change with the different labels, thus providing a more general representation.
 As discussed by \citet{albert2001} also this model has a latent utility representation which expresses each $\pi_l(\bx_i)$ in $\bpi(\bx_i)=[\pi_1(\bx_i), \ldots, \pi_L(\bx_i)]^{\intercal}$ as